bharadwaj-raju/qOverview/README.md

 **NOTE**: In qOverview, middle mouse button click on a window will *close* it.
 This can be disabled, see [settings](#settings)

+**NOTE**: To drag-and-drop a window to a workspace, drag it by holding the title bar below the window.

 ## Settings

 See the file `~/.config/qoverview.yaml`.
 It has all the settings (and is quite well-commented).